 Row 14: ch 1 and turn, sc in next st, dec; 2 sts

 Do not turn.
-Place a st marker in your last st to mark it, and sc around the whole piece.
+Sl st 4 down the side of the ear, and place a st marker in your last sl st to mark it, and sc around the whole piece.

-Rnd 1: sc 13 down the side, 3 sc in bottom, sc 13 up the other side, (sc, ch 1, sc) in the top of the ear, sc 4 down the inside of the ear, sc 4 between the ears, sc 4 up the inside of the 2nd ear, (sc, ch 1, sc) in the top st of the 2nd ear, join to first st with sl st, and fasten off.
-Leave a long tail for sewing, but don’t sew together yet.
-Continue with pattern.
+Rnd 1: sc 10 down the side, 3 sc in bottom, sc 14 up the other side, inc in the top st of the ear, sc 4 down the inside of the ear, sc 5 up to the side of the horn, inc in the top of the horn, sc 5 down the other side of the horn, sc 4 up the inside of the 2nd ear, inc in the top st of the 2nd ear, sc 4 down the side of the ear to your st marker.
+Join the first st with a sl st, and fasten off.
+You do not need a long tail here.
+Weave in the ends (OR just tuck them to the inside of the unicorn as you crochet the pieces together).

-After the eyes, sew on the pinks of the ears by creating little triangles and then filling them in.
+Sew on the pinks of the ears by creating little triangles and then filling them in with the yarn.

 Ch 5

-Rnd 1: sl st into the 3rd ch from hook, sc in next ch, 3 sc in last ch, turn to work on the opposite side of the ch, sc in next ch, sl st in next ch, sl st to top to join, fasten off, leaving a long tail for sewing.
+Rnd 1: sl st into the 3rd ch from hook, sc in next ch, 3 sc in last ch, turn to work on the opposite side of the ch, sc in next ch, sl st in next ch, sl st to top to join.
+Fasten off, leaving about a 3-inch tail.

 Flowers, make 3 in colors of your choice